NordicSemiconductor/IOS-DFU-Library/documentation.md

 # DFU Library - iOS

-The DFU Library for iOS 9+ adds the DFU feature to the iOS project.
-It is written in Swift 5.2 but is compatible with Objective-C.
+The DFU Library for iOS 12+, MacOS 10.14+ implements the DFU feature.
+It is written in Swift 5 but is compatible with Objective-C.

 ### Features: